Biology 1A BIOL1001

 Biology 1A introduces students to cellular systems, both at the unicellular and multicellular level.
 A comparative investigation of these biological systems highlights the specialisation and variation across organisms.

-Normally, four lectures per week at 9am or 5pm (Monday to Thursday) plus one 3-hour lab per week at 10am or 2pm (Tuesday or Wednesday or Thursday or Friday).
+Normally, four lectures per week at 9am or 12pm plus one 3-hour lab per week at 9am or 1pm.

 In-course assessment includes:

 ■ 2x written assignments

 ■ 2x online quizzes

 Are reassessment opportunities available for all summative assessments?
 No

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

 The group project and the student-generated content assessment are non-replicable.
 These total 20% of the course assessment.